Free sample packs are the sustenance of any electronic music producer’s studio setup. And that’s even truer if you’re just starting out.

 - r/vinylcollectors – Pretty self-explanatory.

-Germany-based underground producer Legowelt is an industry stalwart of sorts, with a decent release catalogue and a reputation for obscure sounds.
+Germany-based underground producer Legowelt is an industry stalwart of sorts, with a decent release catalog and a reputation for obscure sounds.

-In addition to these things, he’s also put out a number of analogue sample packs over the years, all of which sound warm and fuzzy.
+In addition to these things, he’s also put out a number of analog sample packs over the years, all of which sound warm and fuzzy.

 Echo Sound Works